taaaraaa/lighthouse-data-notes/ML/notes.md

 ### 1.1 Classification or categorization:
 When the target variable  consists of categories
+There are two types:
+- binary
+- multinomial classification
 ### 1.2 Regression
 When the target variable is continuous